smartcontractkit/chainlink-solana/gauntlet/packages/gauntlet-serum-multisig/README.md

 `yarn gauntlet-serum-multisig create --network=local 3W37Aopzbtzczi8XWdkFTvBeSyYgXLuUkaodkq59xBCT ETqajtkz4xcsB397qTBPetprR8jMC3JszkjJJp3cjWJS QMaHW2Fpyet4ZVf7jgrGB6iirZLjwZUjN9vPKcpQrHs --threshold=2`

+You will get 2 addresses, Multisig address and Multisig Signer.
+Please keep them both as they will be needed.
+Signer will be used when granting access/ownership to multisig.

 ## Actions

 Rest of the commands will adhere to the following flow: